Micah-T/micah-torcellini/essays/environment-and-confession-in-crime-and-punishment.md

 title: "Environment and the Importance of Confession in <i>Crime and Punishment</i>"
 date: 2021-03-22
 permalink: "/environment-and-confession-crime-and-punishment/"
-tags: [epic, myth, divinity, literature, latin, lucan, westmarch]
+tags: [literature, "crime and punishment"]
 ---
 All good writers anticipate their opponents' arguments.
 Dostoevsky wrote *Crime and Punishment* to defend Russian traditions from their critics.